Battles of Manassas • Tour the Battlefield • Monuments • The Armies

 A year later, at the Second Battle of Manassas, an angry, frustrated Union Army had to retreat back toward Centerville across Stone Bridge.
 They burned the wooden span behind them.

-From the caption to the drawing on the upper right:
+Caption to the drawing on the upper right:

 Union retreat from Second Manassas.
 The withdrawal began at twilight of the third day, and lasted until midnight.
 Note the makeshift wooden span.

-From the caption to the photo at the bottom:
+Caption to the photo at the bottom:

 Stone Bridge, photographed between battles.
 Confederates had cut down trees to gain a clear field of fire.
 In March 1862 the Confederates destroyed the bridge’s middle span when they withdrew to defend Richmond.
 The bridge had been restored to its postwar appearance.